 #1 Physical Therapy Helps the Process of Recovery

-Symptoms of injury after a car accident may not be felt until the following day or a couple days after the incident.
-Within this short time frame it is crucial that you seek medical attention to address issues before they have a chance to worsen further.
-A chiropractor and physical therapist in particular can be helpful in the process of recovery, as spinal adjustments realign your spine and physical therapy sessions strengthen muscles as they heal.
+Symptoms of injury after a car accident may not be felt until the following day or a couple of days after the incident.
+Within this short time frame, it is crucial that you seek medical attention to address issues before they have a chance to worsen further.
+A chiropractor and physical therapist, in particular, can be helpful in the process of recovery, as spinal adjustments realign your spine and physical therapy sessions strengthen muscles as they heal.

 #2 Rehabilitation Can Reduce Pain

 After a car accident, a chiropractor for Maryland back pain therapy in Baltimore understands that you may feel inclined to rest and not move around much.
 However, by staying in motion it can help reduce your overall pain.
 Doing rehabilitative stretches and mild activities can oxygenate blood and help nutrients get through the body to areas that are in need of healing.
 A physical therapy program is geared toward that person’s individual needs.
 Every exercise and stretch will have a purpose towards improving range of motion and reducing pain.

 #3 Physical Therapy Helps You Avoid Surgery

 Surgeries for car accident injuries often include the shoulders, knees, hips, and spine.
 These procedures may be avoided later on down the line if you act quickly in getting the treatment you need now.
 Chiropractic adjustments and physical therapy can help your ligaments, muscles, and joints stay strong so they don’t deteriorate as fast.
 Early treatment will support healing of muscle tissue, less scarring, decreased pain, and overall a more rapid recovery.